Overview

 - Contract notes or mutual fund statements showing purchase and sale prices

-- Form 26AS and Annual Information Statement (AIS) from the Income Tax Portal — these pre-populate many transactions
+- Form 26AS and Annual Information Statement (AIS) from the Income Tax Portal, which pre-populate many transactions

 - Property sale deed and purchase deed for real estate